MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sharepoint/scenarios-choice-to-lookup.md

 search.app:
   - PowerApps
 ---
-# How to use drop-down lists with choices from lookup columns in a SharePoint list
+# Use drop-down lists with choices from lookup columns in a SharePoint list

 In this scenario article, you'll learn how to use a drop-down list with choices from a lookup column in a SharePoint list.